antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 In MSI colon cancer, genes of the DNA mismatch repair system play an important role.
 Germline mutations in these genes are a major cause of the inherited form of colon cancer, namely HNPCC (hereditary nonpolyposis colon cancer).
 In sporadic forms of colon cancer however, these genes are frequently inactivated.
 Inactivation is often achieved via hypermethylation, switching the gene off.
 Hypermethylation of genes in colon cancer is most common in colon tumors with a proximal location in the colon and much less in colon tumors with a distal location.

-Dataset used: The next section we will use another dataset. *"Tumor Colon- Watanabe - 84 - MAS5.0 - u133p2"*
+The next section we will use another dataset. *"Tumor Colon- Watanabe - 84 - MAS5.0 - u133p2"*

 This dataset consists of Microsatellite stable (MSS) tumors and microsatellite instable (MSI) tumors.